r-lib/gtable/cran-comments.md

-Small fix to package doc as requested by CRAN
+Small patch to fix partial matching in indexing